Salifu Ibrahim: Hearts of Oak

 On 27 February 2021, Accra Hearts of Oak announced that they had signed Ibrahim on a three-year deal.
-On 7 March 2021, was handed his debut by Samuel Boadu during his first match in charge, coming on as a substitute in the 61st minute for Frederick Ansah Botchway in their 4–0 victory over West Africa Football Academy.
-On 13 May, Ibrahim scored his first competitive goal for Hearts of Oak in a 1–0 defeat of Bechem United at the Nana Fosu Gyeabour Park in Bechem.
+On 7 March 2021, he was handed his debut by Samuel Boadu during his first match in charge, coming on as a substitute in the 61st minute for Frederick Ansah Botchway in their 4–0 victory over West Africa Football Academy.
+On 13 May, Ibrahim scored his first competitive goal for Hearts of Oak in a 1–0 win over Bechem United at the Nana Fosu Gyeabour Park in Bechem.
 His second goal for the club came on 13 June 2021, in the Phobia's 2–0 victory over Medeama, Samuel Boadu's former club.
 He was adjudged the man of the match at the end of the match.
-At the end of May 2021, he was adjudged the GPL NASCO Player of the Month for May beating competition from Sam Adams and Ismail Abdul-Ganiyu.
-His season with Hearts of Oak ended well, as he played 16 league matches, scored two goals, provided 4 assists to help Hearts of Oak to clinch the 2020–21 Ghana Premier League title, their 21st league title after a 12-year trophy drought.
+At the end of May 2021, he was adjudged the GPL NASCO Player of the Month for May, beating competition from Sam Adams and Ismail Abdul-Ganiyu.
+His season with Hearts of Oak ended successfully, as he played 16 league matches, scored two goals, provided 4 assists, helping Hearts of Oak to clinch the 2020–21 Ghana Premier League title, their 21st league title after a 12-year trophy drought.

-Ibrahim contributed with six appearances in the season's Ghanaian FA Cup, as the tournament ended in a win; in the final against Ashanti Gold, he again came on for the Isaac Mensah late into the second half of a goalless draw, and converted his attempt in the 8–7 penalty shootout triumph.
+Ibrahim contributed with six appearances in the season's Ghanaian FA Cup, as the tournament ended in a win; in the final against Ashanti Gold, he came on for Isaac Mensah late into the second half of a goalless draw, and converted his attempt in the 8–7 penalty shootout triumph.

-At the end of the season, he was awarded the Ghana Premier League Player of the Season, after scoring 3 goals, providing 8 assists and winning the NASCO man of the match award a record eight times, the highest within the season, beating off competition from West African Football Academy's Augustine Boakye, Karela United's Diawisie Taylor, Great Olympics' captain Gladson Awako and his teammate Benjamin Afutu Kotey.
+At the end of the season, he was awarded the Ghana Premier League Player of the Season, after scoring 3 goals, providing 8 assists, and winning the NASCO man of the match award a record eight times, the highest within the season, beating competition from West African Football Academy's Augustine Boakye, Karela United's Diawisie Taylor, Great Olympics' captain Gladson Awako, and his teammate Benjamin Afutu Kotey.
 He was also adjudged the Ghana Football Awards Home-based Player of Year.

 International career

+Ghana

-On 12 February 2021, Ibrahim was amongst the 32 home-based players called up into the Ghana national football team by the Black Stars head coach C. K. Akonnor for their African Cup of Nations qualifiers against South Africa and São Tomé and Príncipe.
+On 12 February 2021, Ibrahim was among the 32 home-based players called up to the Ghana national team by Black Stars head coach C. K. Akonnor for the African Cup of Nations qualifiers against South Africa and São Tomé and Príncipe.

+Benin

+On 6 November 2025, Ibrahim became eligible and switched to the Benin national team, and he was named in the 30-player provisional squad for a friendly match against Burkina Faso.